The First Team to be announced for The Ocean Race Europe

 The Mirpuri Foundation learned a lot from its participation in the last Race.
 One of those lessons, as with any form of competitive sport, is that proper planning and preparation pre-race is very important to have a successful campaign both on and off the water.
 And the only way of achieving that is to ensure we give ourselves enough time to prepare sufficiently.

-The Ocean Race is the longest and most demanding competition in the sporting world featuring a communication platform able to reach hundreds of millions of people.
+The Ocean Race is the toughest and most demanding competition in the sporting world featuring a communication platform able to reach hundreds of millions of people.
 The Mirpuri Foundation believes that if it is able to inspire other people, then these people will, in turn, inspire others.
 If millions of people are conscious of the direction in which we should be going, and that we really need to change the course of the problems that affect our oceans, then the Mirpuri Foundation can have a huge impact by being the initiator of positive behavior with the power to reach a vast audience.

 - The Numbers